Welcome to the Department of Pathology here at Danbury Hospital.

 Pathology Residency Program

-Dr. Cruser and Dr. Okby are committed to the Pathology Residency Program and in the training of our future pathologists.
+Dr. Cruser and Dr. Okby are committed to the Pathology Residency Program and the training of our future pathologists.
 Our pathologists remain the cornerstone of medical practice, providing the objective diagnostic and interpretive information necessary for definitive patient care.
 The pathologists in this department are excellent physicians, nearly half of whom are graduates of Danbury Hospital themselves.
 Our faculty is fully committed to the education of pathology residents and medical students based upon the premise of lifelong learning.

 The current climate for a practicing pathologist is both challenging and constantly evolving.
 Pathologists play pivotal roles in all aspects of specimen processing, analysis, and reporting.
 In addition to running the clinical laboratory, blood bank, microbiology, surgical pathology, and autopsy service, pathologists also serve a crucial role as consultants acting as the “doctor’s doctor.”
 We have succeeded in our goal to prepare our graduating residents to adapt and perform in this ever-changing, demanding world.